 There is apparently a significant problem with your servo controller, and there could be several reasons for none of the LEDs turning on.
 First, make sure you are applying a correct voltage and polarity to the power pins.
 Next, verify that all of your LEDs are soldered in correctly.
-When you look at the PCB from the side, the metal inside the plastic dome of the
+When you look at the LEDs from the side, the metal inside the plastic dome of the

-LED should appear as indicated in the drawing to the right.
-Also, make sure the resistor pack RP1 is installed (see assembly step 2).
-Next, check that the notch on U1 matches the notch on the PCB silkscreen.
-Also, make sure that the voltage regulator, U2, and the capacitors are installed correctly.
+LED appears as indicated in the drawing to the right.
+The smaller side should be on the side of the serial connector (CON3).
+Also, check that the notch on U1 matches the notch on the PCB silkscreen.
+Next, make sure that the voltage regulator, U2, and the capacitors are installed correctly.
 A last thing to verify visually is the solder connections: make sure there are no shorts between adjacent pins and all solder joints are shiny.